Japan global PR message could misfire with focus on wartime past

 PRIORITY ON HISTORY

-Many politicians and officials worry Japan has been outmaneuvered by the aggressive public diplomacy of regional rivals China and South Korea.
+Many politicians and officials worry Japan has been outmanoeuvred by the aggressive public diplomacy of regional rivals China and South Korea.

 "Many countries are investing hugely in this field and we feel we were not investing enough," said a Japanese foreign ministry official.